ESOC local event in Edinburgh and the Lothians

 It is not necessary - or possible – to pre-enter for this event.
 Everyone is very welcome, just to turn up.
 Whether you are a newcomer or have been to a lot of events, please try to come and start early if you think you might take a long time over your course.

 Registration Form - We know how time consuming, and occasionally frustrating, it can be for our competitors to have to complete the Registration Form outside in the cold and wet of a Scottish Saturday afternoon so we have produced an ESOC REGISTRATION FORM for you to complete online, print off and bring with you to the event.
 This will save a lot of time and typescript makes the forms so much easier to read!!

 Thank you in advance for helping us by typing your details on to the form and bringing it with you.

 If you would like a little more advance information about the registration process at a local event why not read our QUICK GUIDE TO REGISTRATION?

 CURRENT MEMBERS OF AN ORIENTEERING CLUB: Current members of an orienteering club who will be orienteering on their own and have their own SI registered in their own name can to come to Registration and go through the speedy entry system.
 If in any doubt whether this applies to you then it is best to complete the attached application form and bring it with you.

 START AND FINISH: These will both be close to Registration.
 Start times will be from 1.30pm to 3pm.

-As usual at ESOC local events there will be White, Yellow and Orange courses as well as a course specially planned for experienced orienteers.
+As usual at ESOC local events there will be White, Yellow and Orange courses as well as a Green course with a ‘small difference’ specially planned for experienced orienteers.

 Explanation of colour courses